adamsilver/maintainablecss.com-jekyll/_chapters/09-versioning.md

 description: Learn how MaintainableCSS makes it really easy to upgrade and AB test modules for rapidly evolving websites.
 ---

-Sometimes versioning modules can be helpful when the features of a website evolve over time.
-For example you may want to A/B test two versions of a module to see which performs better.
-Or the website might be going through a rebrand.
+You might want to have multiple versions of a module at the same time.
+For example you might want to test two different Basket modules to see which performs better in an AB test.

-When you have multiple versions of a module in your codebase, it can be tempting to again reuse the same HTML and CSS to do this. *MaintainableCSS* again dictates that you duplicate and provide a unique name to aid maintainability.
+To do this, duplicate the module and give each one a unique name.
+Our two Basket modules might be named as follows:

-	/* existing module */
+	/* existing module (variant A) */
-	.someModule {}
+	.basket {}

-	/* new version of module */
+	/* new version (variant B) */
-	.someModuleVariant2 {}
+	.basketVariant2 {}

-All you have to do is create two separate modules with a unique module name and you can edit each one independently and in your own time.
+This way you can easily maintain the two versions during testing until you've settled on one.